 Modular Mobile Living Pods:

-We’re building a modular, mobile living pod designed to be towed behind a bicycle, that’s made primarily out of recycled plastic.
-The goal is to design a modular living pod that can be 3D printed in sections at the public kiosks.
+We’re designing a modular, mobile living pod made out of plastic bags.
+It will be designed to be towed behind a bicycle.
+The goal is to design a modular living pod that can be 3D printed in sections at the public kiosks, or made from plastic bags into tiles.
 These pods can not only store a small amount of goods, but will have enough room to sleep in.

 3D Printed Buildings From Mud: